MacBook Air: Retina (2018–2020)

-Updated models were released in March 2020 with Ice Lake Intel Core i3, i5 and i7 processors, updated graphics, support for 6K output to run the Pro Display XDR and other 6k monitors, and replaced the butterfly keyboard with a Magic Keyboard design similar to that initially found in the 2019 16-inch MacBook Pro.
+Updated models were released in March 2020 with Ice Lake Intel Core i3, i5 and i7 processors, updated graphics, support for 6K output to run the Pro Display XDR and other 6K monitors, and replaced the butterfly keyboard with a Magic Keyboard design similar to that initially found in the 2019 16-inch MacBook Pro.

 Apple silicon

-M1 (2020)
+M1 (2020–2024)

-On November 10, 2020, Apple announced the MacBook Air with an Apple-designed M1 processor, and with the same design as the one introduced in 2018, launched alongside an updated Mac Mini and 13-inch MacBook Pro as the first Macs with Apple's new line of custom ARM-based Apple silicon processors.
-The device incorporates a fanless design, the first ever on any MacBook.
+On November 10, 2020, Apple announced the MacBook Air with an Apple-designed M1 processor, launched alongside an updated Mac Mini and 13-inch MacBook Pro as the first Macs with Apple's new line of custom ARM-based Apple silicon processors.
+The device incorporates a fanless design, the first ever on any MacBook Air.
 It also adds support for Wi-Fi 6, USB4 / Thunderbolt 3 and Wide color (P3).
 The M1 MacBook Air can only run one external display, unlike the previous Intel-based model that was capable of running two 4K displays.
 The FaceTime camera remains 720p but Apple advertises an improved image signal processor for higher quality video.

-The M1 MacBook Air received widespread positive reviews, with reviewers praising the extremely fast performance and long battery life.
+The M1 MacBook Air received widespread positive reviews, with reviewers praising the fast performance and long battery life.

-As of July 2022, Apple sells the MacBook Air M1 starting at $999 USD.

-M2 (2022)
+M2 and later (2022–present)

-On June 6, 2022, during the 2022 Worldwide Developers Conference (WWDC), Apple announced their second generation processor, called M2, with an improved performance versus the previous M1 processor.
+On June 6, 2022, during the 2022 Worldwide Developers Conference (WWDC), Apple announced their second-generation processor, called M2, with an improved performance versus the previous M1 processor.
 The first computer to receive this new chip was a radically redesigned MacBook Air.